BLCM/bl3mods/Aaron0000/Balands/README.md

 The cost for re-rolling anointments on gear has been reduced to 50 eridium.

 Removed Uncommon gear from Earl's Veteran Rewards Machine, made quest reward items more common, made the item of the day a guaranteed Alien-Barrel weapon, increased amount of items in the vendor to 20.

+Added a chance for the Manufacturer Rewards to deliver a Legendary weapon.

 Replaced the Butcher and Lucian's Call in Loot-o-Gram redemption with a random drop from the slaughter boss loot pools.